 Shopping for the food loving, beer drinking, DIY man can be hard.
 Sure, you could get a hammer, a pack of ground beef, and a sixer of coors – but this year try to think outside of the box a little.
-We pulled an expert man team together to show you the favorite things that we used this year.
+We pulled an expert man team together to show you the favorite things that we used in 2015.

 ManBQue: Meat.
 Beer.
 Rock and Roll.
 Cookbook $18